PHSI-supplements/labs/integrated-labs/IntegerLab/doc/08-signed-multiplication-division.md

     ...
 ```

-Notice that in the example, the upper 13 bits are 0 after unsigned multiplication but are 1 after signed multiplication.
+Notice that in the example, the upper 13 bits are all 0s after unsigned multiplication but are all 1s after signed multiplication.
 That should not be possible if the operands have only 0s above their lower 16 bits!
 Think about what you can do to the operands to make it possible.